-No. 5 Michigan State beats Texas 92-78Michigan State's Adreian Payne (5) shoots over Texas' Cameron Ridley (55) during the second half of an NCAA college basketball game, Saturday, Dec.
+No. 5 Michigan State beats Texas 92-78Michigan State's Denzel Valentine (45) pulls in a rebound between teammate Gavin Schilling (34) and Texas' Jonathan Holmes (10) during the first half of an NCAA college basketball game, Saturday, Dec.
 21, 2013, in Austin, Texas.
-Michigan State won 92-78.
 (AP Photo/Eric Gay)

 AUSTIN, Texas (AP) -- Adreian Payne came through for Michigan State when teammate Keith Appling was having an off day.

 Payne scored a career-high 33 points in Michigan State's 92-78 victory over Texas on Saturday, helping the Spartans (10-1) dominate the final 11 minutes of the game after the Longhorns (10-2) controlled the game early on.

 ''This is probably Adreian Payne's best game of his life and definitely of his Michigan State career,'' Spartans head coach Tom Izzo said. ''We went to him just about every time and he delivered almost every time, with the way he shot from the field, from the 3-point line, from the free throw line, getting nine boards.
 He did a heck of a job.''

 Payne hit 10 of his 13 shots from the floor and knocked down 11 of 12 attempts from the free throw line.
 He hit a pair of free throws to complete a 14-2 run Michigan State used to put the game away over a 4:22 stretch midway through the second half.